How to set up and use a VPN on your iPhone

 Also: The fastest VPNs: We found shocking results

 If you're looking to secure your iPhone's internet data and keep your information private, then you should consider installing a VPN on your iPhone.
-A VPN can also hide your location and unblock geo-restricted content, which also makes them useful tools for streaming and P2P file sharing.
+A VPN can also hide your location and unblock geo-restricted content, which also makes it a useful tool for streaming and P2P file sharing.

 Most VPNs give you a month or more to try out the service and receive a full refund if you're not satisfied.
 So it's easy to try out a VPN and see if it's a good fit for you.
 If you're not sure where to start, check out our list of the best VPNs for iOS devices.